Hilbert modules associated to parabolically induced representations of semisimple Lie groups

-This phenomenon is the analogue of the existence of poles in the theory of Knapp and Stein, and is measured by a certain Radon measure on $L$ (see \cite{These} for these two last facts).
-The main problem implied by this fact, is that it makes it impossible to compose the intertwining operators, which is a critical step in the method of \cite{KS1, KS2}.
-We came over this problem in \cite{These} by other means in some special cases which will be the subject of another work.
+This phenomenon is the analogue of the existence of poles in the classical theory, where these singularities actually enclose all the data about reducibility in the $P$-series.

+It is in fact possible to recover this information by studying the operator $I_w$, and more precisely what prevents it from extending to $\E$.
+In this picture, the `singularity' appears as a distribution $T_w$ on $L$, and it was observed in \cite{Notereducibility}, again for $\GR$, that studying the points in $\widehat{L}$ where the Fourier transform of $T_w$ vanishes also yields the parameters at which reducibility occurs.